 After you create your set of SLIs and SLOs, New Relic will start generating SLI data.
-The first results will take a few minutes to appear in the New Relic One UI.
-Find service levels:
+The first results will take a few minutes to appear in our UI.

 - At the top nav bar, under Service Levels in the More menu (which you can customize).
-Here you can filter the SLIs by entity tags.
+Here you can filter the SLIs by their tags.

 - At the previews of those entities that have an SLI defined.
 You can find them all around the UI.
 For instance, click on an entity from the Explorer's Navigator view.